TianaFash/Descriptory-and-Exploratory-Data-Analysis-on-USA-Health-Reform/README.md

 ## Descriptive and Exploratory Analysis
 The combination of descriptive and exploratory analyses provides valuable insights into the trends, identifies the causal relationship between new policy implementation and health outcomes across various states as well as addresses pertinent questions:
 - How has the Affordable Care Act changed the rate of citizens with health insurance coverage?
-- Which states observed the greatest and least decline in their uninsured rate?
+- Which states observed the greatest decline in their uninsured rate?
 - Did those states expand Medicaid program coverage?
 ## Key Findings
 **Significant Increase in Health Coverage:** Following the implementation of the ACA, a significant increase in health insurance coverage was seen.
 Specifically, approximately 20 million more individuals obtained health insurance coverage nationwide within five years demonstrating the ACA's substantial impact on coverage rates.